johnmichael-kane/Parallelized-Sudoku-Solvers/README.md

 # Parallel-Sudoku-Project

+You can find the paper for the project [here](https://docs.google.com/document/d/1aVoKkxx--F2Nfqbh13ZVF21VNVL2wHYg11CZaXs5kX8/edit?usp=sharing)

 ## Requirements: Milestone
 - Finish the compilable code instructions in the readme file below
 - Finish a rough draft of the paper